challsted/ruby_testing/lib/rpg_char_gen/README.md

 Notes
 ===

+1. This project is not yet started
-1. Needs to allow for input flags to specify which system
+2. Needs to allow for input flags to specify which system
-2. Generate a "Random" character for the system provided
+3. Generate a "Random" character for the system provided

 Planned Features
 ===